o3de/o3de.org/content/docs/userguide/assets/processor-ui.md

 ---
-description: ' Learn the functions of each area of the &asset-processor; interface in &ALYlong;. '
+description: ' Learn the functions of each area of the Asset Processor interface in Amazon Lumberyard. '
-title: '&asset-processor; Interface'
+title: 'Asset Processor Interface'
 ---
 # Asset Processor Interface {#asset-pipeline-processor-ui}